 The bachelor's degree is a first university degree qualifying for a profession and usually has a standard duration of study of six semesters (equivalent to three years).
-After the bachelor's degree, it is possible to pursue a basic professional activity or to supplement it with a more advanced master's degree.
+After the bachelor's degree, students have the option of pursuing a basic professional activity or supplementing this with a more advanced master's degree.

 Under certain circumstances - e.g. study abroad, military service, serious illness, maternity leave, raising children or caring for close relatives - it is possible to take a leave of absence from studies.
 The leave of absence exempts the student from the obligations of the course of study, whereby the student status and the student health insurance remain unaffected.

 All students at the University of Kassel receive their own CampusCard at the beginning of their studies.
 To ensure that it remains valid, it must be validated each semester at the vending machine in the CampusCenter.
 It is: